zimmerman-team/Raads-Informatie-Portaal-RIS/README.md

  In `src/config.js` there is a variable called `muni`

- Adjust the variable's value with one of these options `Almere | Utrecht | Rotterdam`
+ Adjust the variable's value with one of these options `Almere`

  In `src/styles/variables.scss` there is a variable called `$municipality`

- Adjust the variable's value with one of these options `Almere | Utrecht | Rotterdam`
+ Adjust the variable's value with one of these options `Almere`

 ## Run